New Super Mario Bros.

 - The Dev Team Thinks of Everything: The developers knew of an old trick many players used during the old days of Super Mario Bros. where they would have a powered up Mario get hit by Bowser to initiate Mercy Invincibility and clip through him to reach the axe on the other side for an easy victory, so this time around, trying the same trick again gets Mario flung backwards by Bowser no matter what state Mario is in.
 However, the dev team did NOT think that players could use the Mega Mushroom against Bowser to instantly squash him.
 New Super Mario Bros.
 Wii has the same Bowser safeguard and excludes the Mega Mushroom, which forces players to fight Bowser the right way.

 - Video Game Settings: The games seem to have a set pattern in which they appear:

-- Villain Exit Stage Left: In the original and Wii, after defeating the tower boss, your character does the victory animation... then just stands there watching the boss get up and leap away.
+- Villain Exit Stage Left: In 1, Wii, and 2 after defeating the tower boss, your character does the victory animation... then just stands there watching the boss get up and leap away.